GoogleChrome/webstatus.dev/antlr/FeatureSearch.md

 ### Complex Queries

-- `available_on:chrome AND baseline_status:low` - Find features available on Chrome and having a low baseline status.
+- `available_on:chrome AND baseline_status:newly` - Find features available on Chrome and having a newly baseline status.
 - `-available_on:firefox OR name:"CSS Grid"` - Find features either not available on Firefox or named "CSS Grid".
 - `missing_in_one_of(chrome,firefox,safari)` - Find features missing from at least one of the listed browsers.
-- `"CSS Grid" baseline_status:none` - Find features named "CSS Grid" with a baseline status of none (implied AND).
+- `"CSS Grid" baseline_status:limited` - Find features named "CSS Grid" with a baseline status of none (implied AND).